Papa John’s Sales Are Tanking Thanks To Founder John Schnatter’s N-Word Use

 As previously reported by the Inquisitr, back in November 2017 Papa John’s was already in the midst of a sales slump.
 Schnatter caused controversy when he blamed the company’s declining sales on the controversy over NFL players not standing for the national anthem.
 That gaffe cost him his position as CEO of the company – he was replaced by Steve Ritchie – but he maintained his position as chairman of the board.

-Following the anthem controversy, Schnatter and other executives attempted to contain the damage, and hired a public relations firm, Laundry Service, in order to mitigate the effects.
+Following the anthem controversy, Schnatter and other executives attempted to contain the damage and hired a public relations firm, Laundry Service, in order to mitigate the effects.
 During a conference call, Schnatter used a racial slur.

 “Colonel Sanders called blacks ‘N*****s.'”

-In that same conference call, Schnatter also said that, during his (Schnatter’s) childhood in Indiana, it wasn’t uncommon for people to drag blacks behind pickup trucks until they died.
+In that same conference call, Schnatter also allegedly said that during his (Schnatter’s) childhood in Indiana, it wasn’t uncommon for people to drag blacks behind pickup trucks until they died.

 Schnatter late resigned as chairman of the board.